-Real Venetian plaster is made out of limestone, ground marble dust and natural or artificial pigment.
-Faux Venetian plaster is made out of acrylic and natural or artificial pigment.
+Faux Venetian plaster (Fig. 2) is made out of acrylic and natural or artificial pigment.
 It is meant to replicate Scagliola, which is an Italian plaster technique that has been used for hundreds of years.
-This technique resulted in a product that felt and looked like real marble.
+This technique resulted in a product intended to look like real marble.

 Authentic Venetian plaster recipes are handed down from generation to generation, within Italian artisans and craftsmen.
 This means that there are very few people that can manufacture authentic Venetian plaster.
 Because it is hard to come by, faux Venetian plaster is often used in place of the original lime blend.